jacques42/photobooth/README.md

 *************
 Check photobooth admin settings area for subsection "Remote Buzzer" and detailed settings.
 Make sure to set the IP address of the Photobooth web server.

 For debugging switch on dev settings in photobooth.
-Logs will be written to "data/tmp/io_server.log"  directory for photobooth.
-Clients will log to browser console.
+Server logs will be written to the data-tmp directory of the photobooth installation (i.e. "data/tmp/io_server.log").
+Clients will log server communication information to the browser console.

 ***************
 Hardware Buzzer